nopnop2002/Arduino-LoRa-Ra01S/README.md

 # Limitation
 - The SX126x chip implements FSK, but FSK is not supported in this library.
-- LoRaWAN is not supported in this library.
 - Interrupts is not supported in this library.